Jeffrey Epstein apparent suicide in federal lockup raises questions

 Prison officials were already investigating after the 66-year-old financier was found unconscious in his Manhattan Correctional Center jail cell July 23 after a possible suicide attempt.

-The incident prompted his move to a suicide-watch unit, people familiar with the matter told The Wall Street Journal last month.
+The incident prompted his move to a suicide watch unit, people familiar with the matter told The Wall Street Journal last month.

-When Epstein was found Saturday he was no longer on suicide watch, according to NBC, but it wasn't clear when that came to an end.
+Epstein had been taken off suicide watch before he killed himself, the Associated Press reported, citing a person familiar with the matter.

+Those demanding answers included Rep. Alexandria Ocasio-Cortez, D-N.Y., who tweeted, "We need answers.
+Lots of them."

 Bureau of Prisons officials ruled Epstein’s death an apparent suicide, saying he was found unconscious in his cell in the downtown Manhattan facility around 6:30 a.m.